OliveiraGutemberg/Revenue-Search/README.md

 </h1>

 # Prerequisites
-To get started you need to have the [Git](https://git-scm.com/), NodeJS and MongoDB tools installed on your machine.
+To get started you need to have the [Git](https://git-scm.com/) and NodeJS tools installed on your machine.
 You also need an editor to work with code like [VSCode](https://code.visualstudio.com/).

 ### Technologies
 - HTML